This sympathetically restored barn dating back to 1780 creates the perfect back drop for exploring Shropshire whatever the time of year.

 Set within the rolling Shropshire countryside between Cleehill and Cleobury Mortimer surrounded by unspoilt views and farmland with waymarked walks and bridleways right on your door step.
 This area is just perfect for enthusiastic walkers and cyclists.
 Just a short distance from Ludlow, a thriving market town, busy throughout the year with festivals celebrating good food, arts, crafts, theatre and walking, the showcase for this being the Ludlow Food and Drink Festival held every September.
 Well served by the National Trust with The Weir Gardens, Croft Castle and Berrington Hall to name but a few.
 Visit some of the traditional villages within the Black and White trail, Pembridge, Lyonshall and Leominster famed for its variety of antique and curiosity shops.

 Take in the views across the rolling countryside as you wander down to the barn.
 Step inside to the dining area and look up to the vaulted ceiling with exposed beams and a chandelier that take centre stage, the solid oak dining table and chairs will welcome any celebration.
 This space opens onto the kitchen area with an island that’s perfect for food preparation, the kitchen will test the best of chefs and is well-equipped with two electric ovens, an induction hob, microwave, American style fridge/freezer with ice machine and dishwasher.
 There is a utility room with washing machine and tumble dryer, accessed off the kitchen.
 The character continues throughout the barn, with one of the original wooden sliding doors giving access to the lounge, a large room complemented with an eclectic range of sofas and armchairs, a great place for a movie on the Smart TV with surround sound providing the perfect cinema experience, and for a chilly autumn evening you can light the wood burner.
 Also, on the ground floor you will find a bedroom, this room offers a super-king-size zip-and-link (which can be made into a twin on request), a TV and en-suite wet room with shower and WC.
 When the day is done climb the hand-crafted wooden stairs where you will find three bedrooms all enjoying a local theme.
-A super-king-size zip-and-link (which can be made into a twin on request) and built in bunk beds, there is also exposed beams and Juliet balcony where you can enjoy a morning coffee, to complete this room there is a TV and en-suite shower and WC.
+A super-king-size zip-and-link (which can be made into a twin on request) and built in bunk beds providing flexibility for familes, there is also exposed beams and Juliet balcony where you can enjoy a morning coffee, to complete this room there is a TV and en-suite shower and WC.
 There is another super-king-size zip-and-link (which can be made into a twin on request) with exposed beams, a TV and window seat where you can relax to take time out, a staircase will take you to an en-suite shower and WC.
-To complete this beautiful property is a super-king-size zip-and-link (which can be made into a twin on request) and built in bunk beds, a TV and en-suite bathroom with bath, separate shower and WC.
+To complete this beautiful property is a super-king-size zip-and-link (which can be made into a twin on request) and built in bunk beds which provides flexibility for families, a TV and en-suite bathroom with bath, separate shower and WC.

 Dogs fees are charged per dog at £20.00 for up to 7 nights, £40.00 for up to 14 nights and an additional £20.00 for every week or part week thereafter.